 Ingredients

-For both types of couscous there are only a few simple ingredients that you will need to have on hand:
+There are only a few simple ingredients that you will need to have on hand for this basic couscous recipe:

-- Couscous – Most often you can find these two types in either the pasta aisle or in the Mediterranean food aisle at your grocery store.
+- Couscous.
+Most often you can find it in either the pasta aisle or in the Mediterranean food aisle at your grocery store.

-- Liquid – Water or vegetable broth can be used for the cooking liquid.
-Broth will impart a large amount of flavor while water will create a more basic profile.
-If using broth, make sure you adjust the amount of salt you add accordingly.
+- Liquid.
+Water or vegetable broth can be used for the cooking liquid.
+Broth will impart significant flavor, while water will create a more basic profile.
+If using broth, make sure you adjust the amount of salt you add.

-- Fat – Add a bit of oil or butter is optional, but it will make your finished dish quite a bit more tasty.
+- Fat.
+A bit of extra virgin olive oil or butter is optional, but it will make your finished dish even tastier.

 To make either variety, you will want to use a medium-sized pot or saucepan with a lid.